 If you're looking into liposuction in New York City or Long Island, you owe it to yourself to learn more about VASER Lipo.
-Request your surgical consultation online or call the office at (631) 424-3600 to make an appointment with Dr. Romanelli or Dr. Pincus.
+Request your surgical consultation online or call the office at (631) 424-3600 to make an appointment with Dr. Romanelli, Dr. Pincus, or Dr. Layliev.

 How is VASER Lipo different from traditional liposuction?

 "VASER" stands for "Vibration Amplification of Sound Energy at Resonance" – a formal title that refers to its use of ultrasound technology.
 Because VASER Lipo uses ultrasound to liquefy targeted fat prior to extraction, it allows for more precise fat removal and less risk of harming surrounding tissues and blood vessels.
 And because the fat is liquefied before it's removed, the removal process is gentler and more controlled than during traditional liposuction.

 There are no hard-and-fast pricing guidelines for VASER Lipo, since the specifics of each procedure vary so much from patient to patient.
 Our costs and fees are comparable to other accomplished New York plastic surgeons.
 When you visit us for a consultation, we can provide you with a written quote.

 Will I have loose or hanging skin after VASER Lipo?